zlatko-michailov/abc/doc/start/dependencies.md

 ```

 ## GPIO Setup
-There is nothing to do on Raspberry Pi OS.
+There should be nothing to do on Raspberry Pi OS.
-The packages that enable access to GPIO and SMBus should be installed.
+The packages that enable access to GPIO and SMBus should be preinstalled.
-The user that is enabled on the box is the root, and has the necessary access.
+The user that is enabled on the box is the root user, and has the necessary access.

 On other Linux distributions, a little extra work is needed.